How To Do Noise Reduction Using ffmpeg And sox

-Need a quick, easy and free way of cleaning up a video’s audio from background noise?
-Follow the steps below.
+Need a quick, easy and free way of cleaning up a video’s audio from background noise ?
+Follow the steps below to remove background audio from videos.

 First get and install the tools: